Kahncode/py-fastapi-template/README.md

 - Open this folder in [Visual Studio Code](https://code.visualstudio.com/).
 - Install the [Python extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 - Use the built-in debugger:
+  - Configure visual studio to select the python interpreter from the venv (Python: Select Interpreter command)
   - Press `F5` and select the "Run FastAPI (uvicorn)" or "Run FastAPI (fastapi run)" configuration from the dropdown.
   - The API will start and you can access the docs as above.
 - You can also use the integrated terminal to run commands manually.